invertase/java-docs-samples/memorystore/valkey/caching/GUIDE2.md

 ## ValKey Operations for Caching

-In this use-case we are goign to demonstrate how we can apply a Caching solution using Valkey for MemoryStore in `Java` using the Jedis client.
+This use-case demonstrates how to apply a Caching solution using Valkey for MemoryStore in `Java` using the Jedis client.

 ## Application Design

-In this application, we are going to create a Basic CRUD API that will enable users to retrieve, create and delete items in a database.
+This application will be based around a sasic CRUD API that will enable users to create, retrieve and delete items in a cache or database.

 The structure comprises of 3 distinct layers:

 **_API Layer_**: This is our Java based API which will define routes for each action.
-**Caching Layer**: Using Valkey for MemoryStore, this will a low latency approach for retrieving data that we have stored once it has retrieved from the database.
+**Caching Layer**: Using Valkey for MemoryStore, this will involve a low latency approach for retrieving data that has been stored once it has retrieved from the database.
 **Database Layer**: Our main datasource and source of truth.
 This Google Coud SQL database will store all of the items that have been creared.

 //Add Diagram of archesecture here